Turin–Lyon high-speed railway: Local French views

-In Chimilin, a French town of 1,100 which will be split by the railway, the town council has opposed the plans since 1992 and the 2014-2020 mayor, Marie Chabert, saw the economic uncertainty as damaging for the region.

-In Villarodin-Bourget, a small French village, residents represented by the 'Association pour la Sauvegarde du Site du Moulin' have opposed the digging of a 4 km survey tunnel since 2002 and are in close communication with the No TAV movement.
-The mayor, Gilles Margueron, said "after we started looking at the project in details, we soon arrived at a position of complete opposition."
+In Chimilin, a French town of 1,100 which will be split by the railway, the town council has opposed the plans since 1992, and the 2014–2020 mayor Marie Chabert saw the economic uncertainty as damaging for the region.
+In Villarodin-Bourget, a small French village, residents represented by the Association pour la Sauvegarde du Site du Moulin have opposed the digging of a 4 km survey tunnel since 2002 and are in close communication with the No TAV movement.
+The mayor Gilles Margueron said that "after we started looking at the project in details, we soon arrived at a position of complete opposition."